2023 Solar Incentives Guide for Edison, NJ - Tax Credits & Rebates

 EcoWatch's Edison, NJ Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system — or get in touch with a local Edison solar installer — to learn about which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to the company that installed your system – or reach out to a local Edison solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the best solar panel installation companies near you, take a look at our article on Edison's best solar panel companies.
+To find the right solar panel installer for you, check out our guide to Edison's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.